k2view-academy/K2View-Academy/articles/DPM/03_Representantive_User_Interface/02_Representative_User_Interface_Submit.md

 <p>Request Form Fields</p>
 </td>
 <td width="800">
-<p>Depending on the selected Request Type, different fields are displayed in this section, and the representative should populate them according to the information on behalf of the customer.</p>
+<p>Depending on the selected Request Type, different fields are displayed in this section, and the representative should populate them on behalf of the customer.</p>
 </td>
 </tr>
 </tbody>